atauenis/prkiller-ng/Readme.md

 ## Usage

 Just run `prkiller-ng.exe`.
 You may put it into system autorun, to don't launch manually every time.
-To see main window, press `Alt`+`Shift`+`A` keys.
+To see main window, press `Ctrl`+`Shift`+`1` keys.
 By default it won't appear after launch - it's normal.

 To hide window, click right mouse button on the KILL button (or press `Esc`).
 To exit Process Killer NG, press middle mouse button on the KILL button.